PayString/paystring-documentation/docs/integrate-payid-users.md

 ## Set environment variables

 PayID depends on environment variables.
 All of these environment variables are read in [src/config.ts](https://github.com/xpring-eng/payid/blob/master/src/config.ts) and assigned to variables.
-During integration, look through all of the environment variables used in [src/config.ts](https://github.com/xpring-eng/payid/blob/master/src/config.ts) and [example.production.env](https://github.com/xpring-eng/payid/blob/master/example.production.env) to ensure all are set properly for your environment.
+During integration, look through all of the environment variables used in [src/config.ts](https://github.com/xpring-eng/payid/blob/master/src/config.ts) to ensure all are set properly for your environment.

 ## Update database migrations